MrZainRP/mz-tints/README.md

 ### B. QB-WEAPONS

-3. This resource includes a modification to qb-weapons.
-Either take the client and server files from the folder "weapons replacement" OR amend your qb-weapons as follows:
+# 3. This resource includes a modification to qb-weapons.
+Either take the client and server files from the folder "weapons replacement" (and then delete that folder) OR amend your qb-weapons as follows: #

 4. After line 60 of client/main.lua include the following additional functions: